Introduction

 0.2 Structure of the book#

-The course book is built around the three course projects: construct, reconstruct, and deconstruct.
-Across these projects, you build a baseline, change it under new constraints, and finally measure and critique the result.
-The purpose of this book is to support you as you complete these projects.
-With this goal in mind, I have structured the book as follows:
+The course book is built around the three course phases: construct, reconstruct, and deconstruct.
+Across these phases, you build a baseline, change it under new constraints, and then inspect the evidence and trade-offs around the result.
+The purpose of this book is to support you as you complete these phases.
+With this goal in mind, I have structured the book in three matching parts: Construct, Reconstruct, and Deconstruct.

 - How to develop in a scalable manner? -- How do the latest improvements to development techniques affect the way we develop?
 How can we get set with our development efforts the right way?